lambdaxymox/approx_cmp/README.md

 extern crate approx_cmp;
 ```

-The library aims to be as platform agnostic as possible, including `no_std`
+The library aims to be as platform-agnostic as possible, including `no_std`
 environments.
 By default, the library is compatible with any environment that
 supports the full Rust `std` library.
 However, the library can operate
 with just the `core` or `alloc` libraries as well.
 You can explicitly support